-The History of Hamilton Police Department Motorcycle Unit
+The History of the Hamilton Police Department Motorcycle Unit

 The Hamilton Police Department is located in Butler County.
 It started it’s modern policing in 1829.
 It is believed that the Motor Unit started in 1923.